 How to Apply

 Hugo House accepts applications to the Hugo Fellowship program annually.
-The application period is open from January 1 to March 31.
+The application period will open in late January 2023.

-Check back in early 2023 for details on our next application process.
+Check back in early 2023 for more details.